 Boris Godunov is sung in Russian with English surtitles.
-Performances are on 19, 222, 25, 27 and 29 June; 3 July.
-Booking opens 9AM, Wednesday 3 April
+Further performances are on 22, 25, 27 and 29 June; 3 July.

 |Where||Royal Opera House, Bow Street, Covent Garden, London, WC2E 9DD | MAP|